PDBeurope/pdb-images/README.md

-# PDBeImages
+# PDBImages

-**PDBeImages** is a command line tool for generating images of macromolecular structures from mmCIF or binary CIF structure files based on Mol*.
+**PDBImages** is a command line tool for generating images of macromolecular structures from mmCIF or binary CIF structure files based on Mol*.

 ## Development